 There are three playgrounds en route including one at the pier end, one overlooking the beach and another in Puckpool Park that can be reached via a path next to the Dell Café.

-Park at Appley Park Car Park or at the far end car park near to The Old Barracks in Puckpool Park.
-We like the Puckpool playground best as there's more for older children.
+My advice is to park at the far end car park near to The Old Barracks in Puckpool Park.
+You emerge at the nicer end of the beach and you have easy access to the Puckpool playground, which has more stuff for older children.

 Parking is easy, although it's not free unless you park miles away (my mother's favourite money-saving trick).
 Read our guide to free and cheap parking on the Isle of Wight.